Two penguins arrested in a sushi bar invasion, this week, according to a story in USA Today.

 Penguins arrested sushi bar invasion… again

-On Monday, he returned with a partner.
+But on Monday, he returned with a partner.
 The pair settled under a sushi truck, but were unwelcome there.
 Conservation officials awarded them a proper nest a few hundred feet away.
 It’s closer to the water.

 Realists are not optimistic.
 Penguins return to nests they’ve established.